Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of symmetric spectra

-is a weak equivalence of spaces.
-The following is a special case of Theorem \ref{general_model_cat_theorem}:
+is a weak homotopy equivalence of spaces. \end{definition}

-\begin{theorem} There is a compactly generated topological model structure on $\bbI$-spaces, called the stable model structure, with weak equivalences the stable equivalences.
+\begin{theorem} There is a compactly generated topological monoidal model structure on the category of $\bbI$-spaces with weak equivalences the weak homotopy equivalences.
 The fibrations are level fibrations $f \colon X \arr Y$ such that for every morphism $\phi \colon \bm \arr \bn$ of $\bbI$, the induced map